Ancient higher-learning institutions: Tunisia

-The Ez-Zitouna University, which was established in 732 CE, served as an organization of higher learning.
+The University of Ez-Zitouna claims a date of establishment in 732 CE as Al-Zaytuna Mosque; however, there is little information about teaching at the Zaytuna Mosque prior to the 14th century.

 West Africa

 Mali

-In the 12th century CE, the University of Sankore, which began as the Mosque of Sankore, served as an organization of higher learning in Timbuktu.
-The Mosque of Sankore, the Mosque of Sidi Yahya, and the Mosque of Djinguereber constitute what is referred to as the University of Timbuktu.
+In the 14th or 15th century CE, the Sankoré Madrasah, which began as the Mosque of Sankore, served as an organization of higher learning in Timbuktu.
+The Mosque of Sankore, the Mosque of Sidi Yahya, and the Mosque of Djinguereber constitute what is referred to as the "University of Timbuktu."

 East Africa

 Ethiopia

-In the 4th century CE, amid the reign of Emperor Ella Amida, the Axumite imperial church served as an organization of higher learning.
+In the fourth century CE, amid the reign of Emperor Ella Amida, the Axumite imperial church served as an organization of higher learning.